From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 2. The UI is small, so Selenium tests stay manageable.

-3. I can focus on pipeline and monitoring concepts instead of domain complexity.
+3. The focus stays on pipeline and monitoring concepts instead of domain complexity.

 4. It still covers the full workflow from code to observability.